 - Your coverage is good nationwide, offering peace of mind when you travel or spend time at a vacation home

 - The insurance policy is guaranteed renewable.
-It can’t be canceled by your insurance company as long as you pay the premium
+It can’t be canceled by your insurance company if you pay the premium

 It’s important to note that supplement insurance covers only medical expenses.

 For prescription drug coverage, you must purchase a standalone Medicare Part D plan.
-Dental and vision plans are also separately available through private insurers.
+Dental, vision and hearing plans are also separately available through private insurers.

 How Does Medicare Work with Other Insurance?